Cadene/bootstrap.pytorch/README.md

 |   |   └── metrics        # if custom metric is needed
 |   |       ├── mymetric.py
 |   |       └── factory.py
-|   ├── engine             # if custom engine is needed
+|   ├── engines            # if custom engine is needed
-|   ├── optimizers         # if custom optimizer is needed
+|   └── optimizers         # if custom optimizer is needed
-├── main.py                # avoid modifications to main
+├── main.py                # avoid modifications to main.py
-└── view.py                # avoid modifications to view
+└── view.py                # avoid modifications to view.py
 ```

 Some examples are available in the repository:
 - mnist
-- imagenet

 ### Tricks